 (4) The Departmental Doctoral School (DI) Council must send the President of the University Doctoral Council (EDT) an up-to-date list of PhD research topics and supervisors which can be announced for the forthcoming year, prior to the first Friday in April.

-(5) Applications can be made in the Doctoral Office with the required documents and the application form uploaded into the official form repository.
-Information and forms for application may be obtained from the Doctoral Office or downloaded from the internet.
+(5) Applications can be made based on the information provided by the call for PhD application.
+Information for application may be obtained from the home page of the PhD training.
 The Doctoral Office sends the list of applicants to the head of the Departmental Doctoral School (DI) by the end of the 5th working day following the application deadline.

 (6) A prospective student may apply to only one Departmental Doctoral School (DI), specifying a supervisor and research topic.
 If a successful applicant wishes to delay the choice of supervisor and research topic, the head of the Departmental Doctoral School (DI) will be an acting-supervisor of the enrolled PhD student for the first semester.
 In the second semester, the enrolled PhD student’s supervisor and research topic can be registered only after the approval of the Departmental Doctoral School (DI) Council.